JosephChotard/react-clock-emoji/README.md

 If time is a number, it is assumed to be the number of minutes since midnight.
 If time is a string, it is assumed to start with "HH:mm".

-Time will always be modulates to ensure it is within the allowed range.
+Time will always be modulated to ensure it is within the allowed range.

 ## Screenshots